Search Bible Outlines and commentaries

 These instructions came from Paul by inspiration rather than merely repeating the earthly teaching of Jesus – but both types of instruction equal in authority

-1) More restricted sense — MacArthur argues that the “unmarried” refers only to those formerly married (in contrast to the “virgins” of vs 25) and thus would be those who had been legitimately divorced (as distinguished here from “widows”) …
+a) More restricted sense — MacArthur argues that the “unmarried” refers only to those formerly married (in contrast to the “virgins” of vs 25) and thus would be those who had been “legitimately divorced” (as distinguished here from “widows”) …

-2) Broader application — but I would agree with Lenski here in its broader application:
+b) Broader application — Lenski argues for its broader application:

 “The term ‘unmarried’ really includes all individuals mentioned in this first group, yet kai adds ‘widows.’
 This conjunction is often used thus to single out a part from a whole in order to give it special attention.
 Widows might, indeed, have special reasons for thinking their state a sad one and thus for desiring to have it changed.”